Camp Tom Wooten

 The first treks from Camp Tom Wooten included donkeys that carried the food and cook gear.
 The Scouts hiked the trail all the way to Mansfield Dam and back again.
 They took two days to hike up to the dam and two days to hike back.
 They camped at two established campsites along the trail.

-Each night they would stop at one of the two Lone Star Tail kitchen shelters, establish camp, and prepared supper.
+Each night they would stop at one of the two Lone Star Trail kitchen shelters, establish camp, and prepared supper.
 The next morning, after breakfast, they would break camp and continued on the trail.
 Shown to your right is the shelter at Lake Travis near the Mansfield Dam.
 Note the pith helmet and surplus sailor cap that were popular at the time.
 The one seated with the dark T-shirt looks like Don Lee.
 He made several trips to Lake Travis with the donkeys and Scouts.
 This picture was taken sometime between 1953 and 1955.

 This is the other Lone Star Trail kitchen and campsite.
 This one was located on the L. East Ranch between Camp Tom Wooten and Lake Travis.
 This area later became the Austin City Park and even later the Lake Austin Metropolitan Park.